DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 The results are from the **student** predictions.

-A pretrained checkpoint will be provided soon.
+We provide a [pretrained checkpoint](https://zenodo.org/record/7757064).
 The baseline can be tested on the development set of the dataset using the following command:
 `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`

 **NOTES**: